adfinis/ansible-guide/doc/roles_collections.rst

 Tasks
 -----

-The ``main.yml`` file is just used to include the other YAML files.
+We use ``main.yml`` only to import other YAML files and to assign tags to the imported tasks:

 .. code-block:: Yaml